pokt-network/pocket/docs/demos/iteration_3_end_to_end_tx.md

 ### Available Commands

-Show all the commands available in the CLI:
+Show all the commands available in the CLI by running `p1` or:

 ```bash
 go run app/client/*.go